-This study provides a stock-take of the current status of gender equality and the empowerment of women and girls in the UK in relation to the global commitments to achieving the SDGs by 2030.
+This study provides an overview of the current status of gender equality and the empowerment of women and girls in the UK in relation to the global commitments to achieving the UN's Sustainable Development Goals by 2030.

 The issue of gender equality and empowerment of women and girls features strongly within the SDGs, particularly Goal 5 and its indicators as well as being integrated into other goals.

-This work is central to our role of “creating friendly knowledge and understanding” between the UK and other countries as well as contributing to revitalising the “global partnership” (Goal 17) to achieve the SDGs.
+This work is central to our role of 'creating friendly knowledge and understanding' between the UK and other countries as well as contributing to revitalising the 'global partnership' (Goal 17) to achieve the SDGs.

 The research is intended to support UK-based and international stakeholders working in this sphere to learn from each other and collaborate more closely.
 It will raise awareness of the contribution that UK stakeholders from government, civil society, education and the private sector are making, highlight assets and strengths of the UK experience, and identify gaps and opportunities for learning.